benjavalero/replacer/replacer-backend/technical-design.md

 4. Display to the user the current page contents and all the found replacements
 5. The user discards some replacements and accepts the suggestions for others
 6. The replacements accepted by the user are applied to the page contents and uploaded to Wikipedia

+For the second use case:

+1. Find latest dump
+2. Parse the dump and extract the pages.
+For each page:
+    1. Parse the page to find the replacements
+    2. Save the page replacments in the database
+3. Save a summary of the process in the database